-- Preview Email Newsletter

 WASHINGTON, Feb.
 2 -- USA Rice, the global advocate for the U.S. rice industry, has submitted a public comment letter to the U.S. Department of Agriculture expressing strong opposition to a provision in the proposed "Expanding Access to Risk Protection" rule.
 The organization fears that this provision, which eliminates buy-up coverage for prevented planting, would spell trouble for rice farmers across the country.

-In its letter, USA Rice acknowledged the positive impact of provisions included i more ST
+In its letter, USA Rice acknowledged the positive impact of provisions included in the One Big Beautiful Bill Act, which aims to bo more ST

 Valiant Primary Care Urges to Drop Proposed Fee Caps on Direct Primary Care Under HSA Rules (10)

 WASHINGTON, Feb.
 2 -- Valiant Primary Care, a Direct Primary Care (DPC) clinic based in Zionsville, Indiana, has submitted a public comment letter to the Internal Revenue Service (IRS), expressing strong opposition to proposed monthly fee caps on Direct Primary Care Service Arrangements (DPCSAs) as part of Notice 2026-05.
-The letter, dated January 23, 2026, highlights concerns regarding the implications of the fee limits established under the Health Savings Account (HSA) regulations amended by t more ST
+The letter, dated January 23, 2026, highlights concerns regarding the implications of the fee limits established under the Health Savings Account (HSA) regulations amended by the One Big Beautiful Bill Act (OBBBA).

 Vehicle Advanced Safety Systems Advocates for Enhanced Road Safety Measures (10)